 Zucchini season is upon us in full force.
 If you're searching for ways to use it up, see 8 Delicious Zucchini Recipes Ideas.
-But wait: What better way to enjoy it than with a Gluten-Free Double Chocolate Zucchini Muffin?
+But wait: What better way could there be to enjoy zucchini than with a Gluten-Free Double Chocolate Zucchini Muffin?
 Or two!

 I love the texture zucchini gives baked goods.
 While it keeps them moist and tender, it doesn't impart any strong zucchini flavour.
 It simply, and very kindly, contributes all its nutritious benefits to a lowly muffin!

-I used Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour in this recipe.
-I’ve tried many gluten-free flour blends in the last few years, but I have had the most success with this one.
-It contains xanthan gum, so you don’t need to add it yourself.
+- I used Bob's Red Mill Gluten-Free 1-to-1 Baking Flour in this recipe.
+I've tried many gluten-free flour blends in the past, but I have had the most success with this one.
+It contains xanthan gum, so you don't need to add it yourself.

 These Gluten-Free Double Chocolate Zucchini Muffins are easy to bake.

 Follow a standard muffin method for success every time.
-Whisk the dry ingredients, mix the wet ingredients, add the shredded, drained zucchini and yogurt and until just combined, then gently fold in the chocolate chips, saving a few to press into the top of each muffin.
+Whisk the dry ingredients, mix the wet ingredients, add the shredded, drained zucchini and yogurt and stir until just combined.
+Gently fold in the chocolate chips, saving a few to press into the top of each muffin.

 Bake, cool slightly and add a slather of butter, if you like!